cristiantobol/developer-toolcamp/session_04_rest_service.md

 ```

 ### View updated results
-If we now try accessing the same adress as before, http://localhost:9000/recipes
+If we now try accessing the same address as before, http://localhost:9000/recipes
 in the browser, you should now see a JSON response listing all recipes in the
 MongoDB database.